 About Philodendron Xanadu

 The identity of this plant has been hotly debated amongst botanists until 2019, when it was declared part of the Thaumatophyllum genus.
 It has been known under many names, including the Philodendron 'Xanadu', and has many, small leaves which distinguish it from its cousin, Thaumatophyllum bipinnatifidum.

 Also known as

-Cut Leaf Philodendron needs 0.5 cups of water every 9 when it doesn’t get direct sunlight and is potted in a 5" pot.
+Philodendron Xanadu needs 0.5 cups of water every 9 when it doesn’t get direct sunlight and is potted in a 5" pot.

 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

-Select your region to see how the current weather in your area affects the placement of Cut Leaf Philodendron in your home 🏡.
+Select your region to see how the current weather in your area affects the placement of Philodendron Xanadu in your home 🏡.

 Most potting soils come with ample nutrients which plants use to produce new growth.

 By the time your plant has depleted the nutrients in its soil it’s likely grown enough to need a larger pot anyway.

 To replenish this plant's nutrients, repot your Philodendron Xanadu after it doubles in size or once a year—whichever comes first.